 I think all girls identify with her in a certain way.
 She was kind of funky, she accepted life as it was, and went after things she wanted.
 I think she was a spirited girl and I don’t think she needed the prince.
 I think she wanted to go to the ball. – Ilene Woods on Cinderella

 Ariel does crush on a boy and yes this likely in part shapes her decision to spend time on land, but where are we getting this is her sole motivator?
-The entire film shows her joy at the discovery of this other world.
-She experiences everything uniquely while also falling in love with a cute dude.
+The entire film shows her joy at the discovery of everything.
+She experiences everything uniquely while also falling in love.

 When did we start to say the dream of one thing has to come at the expense of the other?
 I think that’s sadder than having an objection to a character’s romance.
 One dream doesn’t always have to cancel out the other.
-Let’s also not forget that Ariel saves her “rich” dude perhaps twice.
+Let’s also not forget that Ariel saves her “rich” dude.

-It’s so odd to me to be so opinionated and determined to uphold women in one way but refuse to uphold them in another.
+It’s so odd to me to determine to uphold women in one way but refuse to uphold them in another.
 It’s also strange to see someone finding Ariel and Cinderella offensive as examples of strong females.
 Especially since they aren’t bad caricatures.
-No matter where we all fall, one thing I do know is as far as elevated and cultural female characters or voices go, neither of them are anywhere close to the worst example of championed examples of women.
+No matter where we fall, one thing I do know is as far as elevated and cultural female characters or voices go, neither of them are the worst example of championed women.

 PINTEREST PIN – SAVE & SHARE